michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/3-building-blocks-coding.md

   };
 ```

-This endpoint will be used by your automatic monitoring systems, it is good to keep it fast.

 We could add more checks.
 The health check role is to tell us if service is ok.
 This might be the first point of contact when debugging problems.
-If you have an issue on prod and your monitoring has failed then you can query those endpoints and check if services are ok.

-It is important to standardise health check around your organisation to enable writing tooling that is able to read our services and how those responsible.
-Worst case scenario is services implemented with different standard and you either have to change them or create a super generic tool which is a waste of time t is better to establish common patterns and ideas what health check is to avoid this problem altogether

-I could write a separate blog post on how to design health check response withing the org.
+This is plugged in to some monitoring software that can alert you if something 'went mad' in your system.

+Standardising health check structure is important.
+Supporting similar behaviour, messages and status codes is needed.
+This saves a lot of time with future integrations.
+Some frameworks provide ability to plug in middleware.
+Perfect place for logic like that.

 #### Logging

 Every app should have some logging.
 This is the only way to analyse failures, errors and 'debug' problems that we weren't able to predict.
-Every software is buggy and 'broken', we are either not seeing it or don't care.
+Every software is buggy and 'broken' somehow.
+It is critical to find out all the problems that could affect the stability of our product.

 In .NET there are two popular solutions to enable logging.
 Much older log4net and a bit younger NLog.
-I prefer NLog and use log4net only if there are some libraries, packages that also require it.
-There is a subtle difference between those two but in the end, they provide very similar functionality.
+I prefer NLog and use log4net only if there are some libraries, packages that also need it.
+There is a subtle difference between those two, but in the end, there is similar functionality.

-Install package in your preferred way.
+Install packages in your preferred way.
 I have used Visual Studio Code Nuget addon.
-At the time of writing this NLog-5.0.0-beta07 supported dot net core.
+At the time of writing this dotnet core plays nicely with NLog-5.0.0-beta07.

 Packages to install